 C. Charity Trustees of children's or vulnerable adult's charities7.
-The Charity Commission recommends that trustees always obtain a criminal record check when eligible to do so as it an important tool in ensuring that the person is suitable to act8 If a governing body is registered as a charity and provided it sponsors and approves, in its own name, children's work or work with adults experiencing, or at risk of abuse or neglect then the members of the governing body will be eligible for an enhanced criminal record check without barring information.
-This may relate to PCCs, Cathedrals Chapters, Religious Communities, NCI Pension Board etc. In such cases all members of the governing body will be eligible.
+The Charity Commission recommends that trustees always obtain a criminal record check when eligible to do so as it an important tool in ensuring that the person is suitable to act8

+If a governing body is registered as a charity and provided it sponsors and approves, in its own name, children's work or work with adults experiencing, or at risk of, abuse or neglect then members of the governing body will be eligible for an enhanced criminal record check without barring information.
+This may relate to PCCs, Diocesan Board of Finance, Cathedrals Chapters, Religious Communities, National Church Institutions i.e. Pen sion Board etc. In such cases all members of the governing body will be eligible.